SyraAudio/Unison/README.md

 This follows the same routine as the connection establishing from the host side, but with a difference, that the device has to send a connection request message:

-`80 7f 00 00`
+`8i 7f 00 00`

 If the host recevices this message, it should start the connection routine as described above.

 ## Ping
 To keep a connection alive, the Unison host needs to ping the connected device at least every 2 seconds.
 To ping a device, the unison host sends these 4 bytes:

-`80 00 00 00`
+`8i 00 00 00`

 The device should respond with:

-`80 00 ff 00`
+`8i 00 ff 00`

 If the host fails to send a ping after 2 seconds relative to the last sent ping answer, the device should close its connection.
 If the device fails to send a answer for the ping after 2 seconds the host should close its connection.

 Now both the host and the device can send commands and values to each other to update the respective surface.

 ## Transport Controls

-Todo...
+Transport controls